TimoJJ/ha-monolith-htp1/README.md

-## Home Assistant integration for the Monoprice HTP-1
+## Home Assistant integration for the Monoprice Monolith HTP-1

 This repo provides [Home Assistant](https://www.home-assistant.io/) integration for the [Monoprice